mhajij/Algebraically_Informed_Deep_Nets/README.md

 ```ruby
 main_knot_invariants.py
 ```
-Some of the networks we tested are also provided in the repo.
+Some of the networks' weights are provided in the repo.

 The code is tested on Python 3.7 and tensorflow 1.14.0.